 A 57-year-old male presents to his local A&E department complaining of chest pain, work through the case to reach a diagnosis and manage the patient.

 “Doctor, my chest, it’s still hurting.
 What’s going on?”

-Use SOCRATES to gather further information about the chest pain:
+Use the SOCRATES acronym to gather further information about the chest pain:

-Severity – on a scale of 1-10, how severe would you rate your pain?” (this can be useful later when assessing the impact of treatment
+Severity – “On a scale of 1-10, how severe would you rate your pain?” (this can be useful later when assessing the impact of treatment)

 Past medical history